Arash-Barabadi/Small_Autonomous_Mobile_Robot/First_Application/Readme.md

 # Step 8: Test the Application
 ##  8.1 Verify the Ping Messages

-##  Open a new terminal and listen to the /microROS/ping topic:
+##  Now, we want to check that everything is working.
+Open a new command line.
+We are going to listen to the ping topic with ROS 2 to check whether the micro-ROS Ping Pong node is correctly publishing the expected pings:

 ```bash
 ros2 topic echo /microROS/ping
 ```

-##  Expected output:
+##  Expected output(we should see the topic messages published by the Ping Pong node every 5 seconds):
 ```bash
     stamp:
       sec: 20